kpenev/AutoWISP/documentation/PythonModules/LowLevelMasterStack.md

        The deviation is the maximum in absolute value of the two values returned.

+       Translation
-       8.1.
-Create an image with each pixel being the fractional difference between the scaled flat from step 7 and the preliminary master from step 6.
+       * Create an image with each pixel being the fractional difference between the scaled flat from step 7 and the preliminary master from step 6.

-       8.2.
-Shrink the image by a factor of four along each dimension.
+       * Shrink the image by a factor of four along each dimension.

-       8.3.
-Cut-out the central 75% of the relusting frame.
+       * Cut-out the central 75% of the relusting frame.

-       8.4.
-Smooth the cut-out by median box-filter with a box half-size of 4 pixels, with a single iteration of rejecting more than 3-sigma outliers and re-smoothing.
+       * Smooth the cut-out by median box-filter with a box half-size of 4 pixels, with a single iteration of rejecting more than 3-sigma outliers and re-smoothing.

-       8.5.
-The result is zoomed back up using bi-quadratic interpolation.
+       * The result is zoomed back up using bi-quadratic interpolation.

-       8.6.
-Get the largest absolute value of the smoothed image.
+       * Get the largest absolute value of the smoothed image.

     9. If the deviation from step 8 is bigger than some critical value (0.05 for HATSouth) the frame is rejected as cloudy.